Alleged crime: 2010s, in Arizona,

 Documents

-Have documents, information or corrections?
+Have docs or info?
 Add information

 Criminal case documents

-FLOODLIT does not have a copy of a related probable cause affidavit.
+Floodlit does not have a copy of a related probable cause affidavit.
 Please check back soon or contact us to request that we look for one.Civil case documents

-FLOODLIT does not have a copy of a related civil complaint.
+Floodlit does not have a copy of a related civil complaint.
 Please check back soon or contact us to request that we look for one.Other documents

-FLOODLIT does not have a copy of any other related documents.
+Floodlit does not have a copy of any other related documents.
 Please check back soon or contact us to request that we look for some.Videos

 - Video title: How Mormon church 'help line' hid child sex abuse